Archicad 28 C++ API

 ◆ ACAPI_AddOnAddOnCommunication_InstallAddOnCommandHandler()

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_InstallAddOnCommandHandler ( GS::Owner< API_AddOnCommand addOnCommand)
+GSErrCode ACAPI_AddOnAddOnCommunication_InstallAddOnCommandHandler ( GS::Owner< API_AddOnCommand addOnCommand)

 Installs the Add-On command handler object.